MP Estate Planning UK

 SituationLegal ownerEffect on benefits

-Property placed into trustTrustCan protect eligibility while still funding care
+Property placed into trustTrusteesCan protect eligibility while still funding care and improving quality of life

 When using trusts for vulnerable person beneficiaries UK makes sense

-Families often act at specific life moments when planning how money should support a loved one.
+Families often act at specific life moments when planning how money should support a loved one long-term.

-Common triggers include an inheritance, sale of property, a new diagnosis, a change in mental capacity or simply wanting certainty about the future.
+Common triggers include receiving an inheritance, selling a property, a new diagnosis, a decline in mental capacity, a parent’s retirement, or simply wanting certainty that a vulnerable family member will be looked after when you are no longer here.

 using trusts for vulnerable person beneficiaries uk